Published by Christina Riley. Last Updated on February 29, 2024.

-Hendersonville is known for its wonderful downtown, excellent wineries, craft beer, apple orchards, and outdoor recreation in its surroundings.
-And as you’ll see in this article, there are plenty of fun things to do in Hendersonville within each of those categories!
+Hendersonville is known for its wonderful downtown, excellent wineries, craft beer, apple orchards, and outdoor recreation.
+And as you’ll see in this article, there are plenty of fun things to do in Hendersonville within each category!

 Speaking of the areas outside of downtown Hendersonville, Henderson County is dotted with thriving towns and communities.
 Here are the most prominent names within the county lines:

 - Saluda (shared with Polk County)

 We’ll mention more about these places in our “Things to Do near Hendersonville NC” section.
 But, for now, let’s move on to the area’s best events.

 We were invited to stay with Brightwaters Vacation Rentals just outside of downtown Hendersonville.
 Our accommodations were in their historic Southern home, but they also offer 2 and 3 charming bedroom cabins!